THE VANCOUVER CLUB

 (ii) each Member’s date of admission as a Member;

-(iii) the date upon which each Member’s membership ceases; and
+(iii) the date upon which each Member’s membership ceases;

 (iv) each Member’s class of membership;